 As a social scientist, Darrell's academic career is deeply rooted in interdisciplinary teaching and research in the fields of religion and conflict resolution with a particular focus on public diplomacy and peacemaking.
 Beginning at Louisiana State University as a Visiting Assistant Professor, he taught in both the Department of Political Science and the International Studies Program and served on faculty in the Department of Political Science at Tulane University.
-He has lectured widely on topics related to religion-based peacemaking, post-9/11 U.S. foreign policy, public diplomacy, and contemporary global issues.
-At Claremont Lincoln, he designed and taught graduate courses in the Interfaith Action/Peace & Social Justice and graduate Capstone programs and led teams to design graduate-level courses through curriculum labs in the Ethical Leadership, Technology Management, Crisis Management, Higher Education, and Social Impact degree programs.
+He has lectured widely on topics related to diversity and inclusion, religion-based peacemaking, ethnic conflict, post-9/11 U.S. foreign policy, public diplomacy, and contemporary global issues.
+At Claremont Lincoln, he designed and taught graduate courses in the Interfaith Action/Peace & Social Justice and graduate Capstone programs and led teams to design graduate-level courses through curriculum labs in the Ethical Leadership, Healthcare Management, Technology Management, Civic Engagement, Organizational Leadership, Higher Education, and Social Impact degree programs.

 He has held several prestigious fellowships and delivered over 40 presentations and lectures at conferences and professional meetings in the U.S. and abroad.
 Most notably, he is the author of Beyond Cairo: U.S. Engagement with the Muslim World (Palgrave Macmillan) and author of numerous essays, web articles, and reviews.
 Some outlets include The Huffington Post, Fair Observer, and EA Worldview, USC's Center for Public Diplomacy Perspectives on Public Diplomacy.
 Committed to global interfaith education, he presented key findings on ideological violence and hate speech at the 2016 Parliament for the World’s Religions (Salt Lake City, UT) and authored Exploring the Role and Importance of Interfaith in the Year 2020.